fermt18/poc-generic-pipelines/readme.md

 ## Getting Started

-Compiles, tests and deploys an application conditionally depending on the pipeline.json located in the application repository.
-The whole pipeline runs within a container so there is Docker installed within Docker (docker.sock).
+From within a container, compiles, tests and archives an application conditionally depending on the pipeline.json located in the application repository.
+The "archive" step containerises the app and pushes it into a container repo so we need Docker installed within Docker (docker.sock).

 ### Run: